 Each pair of WhiteRoom Skis is designed and built from start to finish by our hands using the best materials available.

-WhiteRoom Skis are constructed with eco-friendly Entropy Resins epoxy, 4001 grade Durasurf P-tex bases, Durasurf UHMWPE sidewalls, Rockwell hardness 48 steel edges, VDS rubber dampening strips, Vectorply triaxial fiberglass as well as carbon fiber.
+WhiteRoom Skis are constructed with eco-friendly Entropy Resins epoxy, 4001 grade Durasurf P-tex bases, Durasurf UHMWPE sidewalls, Rockwell hardness 48 steel edges, VDS rubber dampening strips, Vectorply triaxial fiberglass as well as various types of carbon fiber.

 Our top sheets feature wood marquetry artwork.
 We use beautiful wood veneers, abalone shell inlays, and laser graphics to make each pair a one of a kind, high performance, ski-able, work of art.

 The core might be the most important component in ski construction.
 If you want a top quality, high performance ski then start with the core.
-The cores we build are vertically laminated and consist of a variety of hardwoods such as maple, ash, and poplar.
+The cores we build are vertically laminated and consist of a variety of hardwoods such as ash, poplar, paulownia and maple.

-We use hard maple to enhance binding screw retention, its strength, elasticity and for its damp characteristics.
-Ash is known to be very strong and highly resistant to shock.
-This makes it a great choice as the backbone of our cores.
+We use hardwoods like ash to form the backbone of our core and for its strength and resistance to shock.
 Poplar is a very lightweight hardwood.
 We use this to decrease core weight and for its easy shaping characteristics.
 We also have access to Paulownia which is a very lightweight yet strong species.
 This allows us to significantly decrease the weight of a ski without compromising its strength or durability.
 Paulownia is a great choice for touring skis or lighter weight skiers.
 The variety of wood densities in our cores provides strength as well as a damp yet responsive ride.

 We build our cores with the wider foot print of today’s freeride bindings in mind to ensure you get good hardwood for mounting your bindings.
 We build our cores with only the best wood available because we know that you can’t build great skis without first building a superior core.